 Pollinate Group uses the SDG7 Results subsidy scheme.
 The Netherlands Enterprise Agency pays the subsidy once the project is finished.
 The subsidy amount is based on the results achieved.
 Mrs Ramani, “This motivates us to aim higher, to sell more sustainable lamps.
 The subsidy makes it easier for us to access the market and scale up our activities.
 This way, we make these communities less dependent on fossil fuels.”

 Pollinate Group gives low-income communities access to inexpensive and sustainable energy.
 By doing so, the company is helping to meet sustainable development goal 7 (SDG7): inexpensive and sustainable energy for everyone.
 By putting women in charge, it is also taking a step towards SDG5, gender equality.
 Sujatha Ramani says, “We want to give women the power to get out of poverty.”
-The Netherlands Enterprise Agency funds this project on behalf of the Dutch Ministry of Foreign Affairs.
+The Netherlands Enterprise Agency funds this project on behalf of the Netherlands Ministry of Foreign Affairs.

 Would you like to know more?